murattkiran/Rating_Product_Sorting_Reviews_in_Amazon/README.md

 #  Dataset Story

 This dataset contains product data from Amazon, including various metadata related to product categories.
-It contains user ratings and comments for the product that has received the highest number of reviews in the electronics category.
+It includes user ratings and reviews for the product that has received the highest number of reviews in the electronics category.